 Carrington immediately extracted the king's aching teeth.
 The rest were drilled and filled with gold.
 For the vacant spots, the king was given two sets of false molars and incisors.
 Fascinatingly enough, Noradom wore the white dentures when he was around white people and put in the black ones among fellow natives.

 There was a reason behind the king's dental ailment.
 Cambodian people, along with natives of Asia, the South Pacific and parts of East Africa, chew the betel nut, a type of mild stimulant and a national addiction of the time - similar to cigarettes in Western culture.
 Today, betel nut practice is still in use, though it has been on a steady decline in urban areas due to rising health warnings.
 Betel juice has been said to help with halitosis, but don't believe it.
-Over time, the nut, a type of seed that originates from the areca palm, dyes the teeth black, kills gums and triggers oral cancer.
+Over time, the nut, a type of seed that originates from the areca palm, dyes the teeth black, ruins your gums and triggers oral cancer.
 There's so much black coating from betel nuts that you'll be in the market for some teeth whitening after chewing it.

 The California graduate had paved the way for American dentists to serve foreign royalty.
 These included Dr. John Henry Evans, who consulted the Portugal and Brazil king, and Dr. H.V.
 Wallison who serviced Czar Nicholas II of Russia.